PMelch/MBus/README.md

 // unsubscribe when the gameobject (this) gets disabled mBus.SubscribeUntilDisabled<MessageType>(Action, this);

-// ubsubscribe when the gameobject (this) gets destroyed mBus.SubscribeUntilDestroyed<MessageType>(Action, this);
+// unsubscribe when the gameobject (this) gets destroyed mBus.SubscribeUntilDestroyed<MessageType>(Action, this);
 ~~~